wtsi-hgi/lurge/README.md

-# lurge - Lustre Usage Report Generator
+# lurge/Project Inspector - Lustre Usage Report Generators
-Generates a report of Lustre usage for groups on Humgen volumes.
-Eventually intended to replace [Humgen Lustre Usage-Quota Report](https://gitlab.internal.sanger.ac.uk/hgi/lustre-usage).
+lurge generates a report of Lustre usage for groups on Humgen volumes.
+Intended to replace [Humgen Lustre Usage-Quota Report](https://gitlab.internal.sanger.ac.uk/hgi/lustre-usage).

+Project Inspector collates `stat` data for directories, scanning all Humgen project directories by default.
+Can print a TSV-formatted table to stdout or put the data directly into a MySQL database.

 ## Dependencies
 * mysql-connector-python